Please use this information to decide on the most appropriate e-cig product for your level of experience and knowledge.

-At this stage you will benefit from larger, longer-lasting batteries along with a larger tank to hold the e-liquid, although from 20 May 2017, 2ml will be the maximum size allowed due to the TPD regulations.
+We, at Electronic Cigarette Co have moved on from the basic cig-a-like and devices now benefit from larger, longer-lasting batteries along with a larger tank to hold the e-liquid, although from 20 May 2017, 2ml will be the maximum size allowed due to the TPD regulations.

 Often you’ll have a choice of different coil heads (the small heating element part which is inside the tank) which means you can begin to personalise your device to your preferences, by that we mean a hotter or cooler vape, or more or less vapour.

-At this level you will learn how to correctly fill the tank with liquid, and how to ensure you have sufficient liquid in the coil head before you use it (this is called “priming”).
+At this level you will learn how to correctly fill the tank with liquid, and how to ensure you have sufficient liquid in the coil before you use it (this is called “priming”).

 You will learn how to turn your battery on and off (usually 5 clicks within 2 seconds) and you’ll be aware to turn the battery off to prevent accidental activation when it’s not in use.
 Don't leave it on when it's in your trouser pocket for example.